Frances Tiafoe: Coaches

 From age 8 to 17, Tiafoe was coached at the Junior Tennis Champions Center in Maryland by Misha Kouznetsov, who had played college tennis at UMBC and coached tennis at Robert Morris.
 Kouznetsov left his job at the JTCC to work with Tiafoe full-time.
 After Tiafoe moved to Florida to train with the USTA, he was coached by José Higueras from Spain, who had led fellow Americans Michael Chang and Jim Courier to Grand Slam titles.
 Tiafoe also worked with Nicolás Todero while at USTA.
 Robby Ginepri, a former US Open semifinalist, began coaching Tiafoe in the fall of 2016.
 Tiafoe's friend Zack Evenden started to help coach him shortly before he won his first ATP title in 2018.
 Evenden took over as Tiafoe's primary coach before the start of the 2019 season.
 In the 2020 season, Tiafoe hired former top-10 player Wayne Ferreira as an additional coach.
 In July 2021, Tiafoe and Evenden parted ways by mutual agreement, and Ferreira became his primary coach.
+In December 2023, Tiafoe parted with Ferreira and reunited with former USTA coach Diego Moyano.

 Equipment and apparel

-Tiafoe has been sponsored by Nike since May 2016.
-He was previously sponsored by Adidas.
-Tiafoe endorses the Yonex VCORE Pro 97 tennis racket equipped with Polytour Pro 125 strings.
+Starting in January 2025, Tiafoe is sponsored by lululemon and is a brand ambassador for them.
+Tiafoe was previously sponsored by Nike since May 2016.
+He was also previously sponsored by Adidas.
+Tiafoe endorses the Yonex PERCEPT 97 tennis racket equipped with Polytour Pro 125 strings.
 He chose this racket because it helps him "play more aggressively".

 Personal life

+Tiafoe is nicknamed "Big Foe" or simply "Foe."
+He made known his relationship with tennis player Ayan Broomfield in 2018.

 Tiafoe's tennis idol growing up was Juan Martín del Potro, in part because the Argentine was the first pro to sign a tennis ball for him.
 The two first faced each other at Acapulco in 2017, with del Potro winning the match in a third-set tiebreak.
 Tiafoe picked up his first win over his idol at the 2018 Delray Beach Open en route to his first career ATP title.